praveenkumarb7781/praveenkumarb7781/README.md

 - 👋 Hi, I’m @praveenkumarb7781
-- 👀 I’m interested in cloud,AI/ML/DS.
+- 👀 I’m interested in DSA,Dynamic Programming,Java,AI/ML/DS.
-- 🌱 I’m currently learning java and python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DSA projects.
-- 📫 How to reach me ...
+- 📫 How to reach me Email ID : bpraveenkumar7781@gmail.com

 <!---
 praveenkumarb7781/praveenkumarb7781 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.